 3. Visit the Grand Mosque

 Located in nearby Abu Dhabi, the Sheikh Zayed Grand Mosque is definitely worth a half-day trip.
 Built between 1996-2007, the mosque and its surrounding gardens span over 30 acres.
-The mosque and its massive square are almost all white, giving it a very majestic look.
+It’s almost all white too, giving it a very majestic look.
 It’s a 90-minute drive from Dubai (about 290 AED each way in a taxi or 25 AED on the bus).
 You’ll want to make sure you wear appropriate clothing since it is a place of worship (they have cover-up items available for anyone without suitable attire).
 During Eid, upwards of 41,000 people visit the mosque each day.
 Admission is free.

 4. Explore Old Dubai